 – preferably have experience developing and delivering arts-based and/or exhibition-related public programs

-This is a 25 week, full-time, contract position starting September 21, 2020.
+Terms: This is a 26 week, full-time, contract position starting August 9, 2021.
 The rate of pay is $16 per hour, based on 35 hours per week.
 Orientation and training are provided.

 The Art Gallery of Guelph (AGG) is the principal public art gallery serving Guelph and the surrounding region.
 Guelph is a vibrant city situated in the heart of southern Ontario, just 100 km west of Toronto.
 With one of Canada’s premier research-based universities (University of Guelph) and a diversity of manufacturing, service, and high technology enterprises in the region, Guelph is among Canada’s most arts-intensive and socially engaged communities, and one of the fastest growing economic regions in the country.
 More information about the City of Guelph may be found here (www.guelph.ca).